 (2) The Complaint For Divorce Is Approved By Butler County Case Management.

 (3) The Complaint For Divorce Is Sent To A Judge For Approval Of Temporary Orders.
 In a divorce, temporary orders go into effect early in the process.
 These temporary orders are generally triggered by whether or not the parties have minor children and/or reside in the same residence at the time of filing.
 Your divorce attorney will prepare the Order regarding the temporary orders that the Judge will sign.
 It is very important to have an experienced divorce attorney prepare your divorce documents to ensure that proper temporary orders are initially ordered.

 The temporary parenting orders, when the parties are living separate at the time of filing must address:

-b. the parenting time schedule for the non residential parent.
+b.
+Parenting Schedule: the parenting time schedule for the non residential parent.
 If the parties have an established parenting schedule at the time of filing, that schedule should be stated accurately in the initial filing.
 Otherwise, the Butler County Court Standard Parenting Schedule, DR610, shall control.
 In the event that the filing party wishes to restrict the other parent's parenting time, the filing spouse must submit additional motions and affidavits identifying his or her concerns.